wso2/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 - To deploy a Web Application component, you must have a GitHub account with a repository containing the web application's implementation.
 For this guide, fork the [https://github.com/wso2/choreo-samples](https://github.com/wso2/choreo-samples) repository, which contains the sample web application implementation.

+    Alternatively, you can connect [Choreo sample apps repository](https://github.com/wso2/choreo-samples) without authorizing the GitHub app.
+Simply copy the repository URL into the **Provide Repository URL** section instead of step 5 in [Create a web application](#create-a-web-application)

+    !!! info
+        Authorizing the repository with the Choreo GitHub App is necessary to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.

 ## Create a web application

 You can create a web application in Choreo as follows: